shaojunL/heart-disease/README.md

 * Logistic Regression

 ## Conclusion
-*  the most important factors in predicting whether one would have Heart Disease in descending order is : MaxHR, Cholesterol, RestingBP
+*  The most important factors in predicting whether one would have Heart Disease in descending order is : MaxHR, Cholesterol, RestingBP

 Reasons:
 *  From our boxplot, cholestrol had the most significant difference